jnovack/heroes-overlay/README.md

-nodejs-express-boilerplate
+heroes-overlay
 ==========================

-`nodejs-express-boilerplate` gives the developer a clean slate to start with while bundling enough useful features so as to remove all those redundant tasks that can derail a project before it even really gets started.
+`heroes-overlay` gives the developer a clean slate to start with while bundling enough useful features so as to remove all those redundant tasks that can derail a project before it even really gets started.